ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 It encompasses the techniques one can use when having both unlabeled data (usually a lot) and labeled data (usually a lot less).
 In that setting, unlabeled data can be used to improve model performance and generalization.

-Labeled data is a scarce resource for reasons.
+Labeled data is a scarce resource.
 Generally speaking, the whole labelling process is costly and needs active monitoring to avoid assessment flaws.
 Reliably performing semi-supervised solutions could have a huge impact on industries whose data is mostly untapped, like healthcare or automated driving.

 In our case, we want to see how far we can get on [MNIST](https://en.wikipedia.org/wiki/MNIST_database) using only 100 labels out of the 60000 available.
 Let's go !